 - provide candidates with valuable opportunities to make connections with the wider world of learning and work

-- broaden the learner experience and provide opportunities to further apply or extend subject knowledge and further develop generic skills, attitudes and confidence
+- broaden the student experience and provide opportunities to further apply or extend subject knowledge and further develop generic skills, attitudes and confidence

-- raise the status and value of learning and to motivate learners in their last year of school, S6 (sixth year)
+- raise the status and value of learning and to motivate students in their last year of school, S6 (sixth year)